rdkcentral/Thunder/docs/plugin/lifecycle.md

   <figcaption>Plugin lifecycle state diagram</figcaption>
 </figure>

 Each plugin goes through a sequence of states when activated or deactivated.
-Plugins can be configured to activate automatically when Thunder is started, or can be activated manually using the Controller plugin.
+Plugins can be configured to activate automatically when Thunder is started or can be activated manually using the Controller plugin.

 Unless otherwise stated in the config, a plugin will default to the Deactivated state when Thunder is started.